kodydudley/KodyDudley/README.md

   - I'm an avid sports fan
   - Loves a good movie
   - I enjoy being challenged
-  - Believes that being complacent only hurts you from learning
+  - Believes that being complacent only keeps you from learning